michaljurecko/api-demo/README.md

       - Random value from the `DiceRoll`.
 The roll is stored for audit purposes.

 ### Additional Information
-- Development is optimized for a small team of 1–2 Go developers and 1–2 UI developers.
+- Development should be optimized for a small team of 1–2 Go developers and 1–2 UI developers.
 - The backend is consumed primarily by Vue.js UI.
 - The solution is tailored for agile development and fast modifications.